mhoffrog/onedev-manual/pages/concurrent-jobs.md

   ![Process File Command](../images/process-file-command.png)

 1. Expand _More Settings_ of job _Generate Files_ and add a post build action to run job _Process File_.
-Configure parameter _file_ of triggered job to get values via script we defined in the first step:
+Configure parameter _file_ to use list of file names returned by the script we defined in the first step.
+For each element in the list, OneDev will create an instance of specified job using that element as parameter

   ![Run Job To Process File](../images/run-job-to-process-file.png)